Does using alternative fuels in fleets have a place within the South African market?

 With petrol prices continuously fluctuating, EQSTRA believes it is worthwhile investigating alternative fuels to be used for technological advances in the transport industry in the future.

 Need to know what terms and conditions, rules and regulations to put into your fleet policy document?
-Click the link below and get a copy of our insightful fleet policy guide delivered straight to your inbox.
+Get a copy of our insightful fleet policy guide delivered straight to your inbox.